bshack/shackstack/README.md

 http://editorconfig.org/#download

-This will normalize things like what tab character(s) to use and will avoid linting errors.
+This will normalize settings like what tab character(s) to use and will avoid linting errors.

 ## Locations